ATMs widely available. Credit cards accepted in most hotels and restaurants.

 Visa and MasterCard are widely accepted, American Express, Discover and Diners Club less so.
 Credit cards can be used to buy train tickets and on domestic ferries.
 Electronic debit or credit cards can be used in most shops; in fact, the trend is towards card-only transactions, and many places no longer accept cash.

-If your card is lost or stolen in Sweden, report it to your credit-card agency.
+If your card is lost or stolen in Sweden, you can block it by contacting your credit-card agency.

 MasterCard (020-79 13 24)